 Water that has been sitting stagnant for a while in lead water pipes might have a higher concentration of lead.
 So, running the water for a few minutes could reduce the amount of lead in the water you use.
 Warm water also contains higher lead levels—so when it comes to drinking and cooking only do so with cold water.
 Even though it isn’t eco-friendly, drinking only bottled water will also help spare you from lead poisoning.
 Of course, if you suspect that you have been exposed to lead, contact a health provider to figure out the next steps.

 Tips & Insights: Types of Backflow Prevention Devices & Drainage Issues

 Plumbing & Water Treatment Services

-WM Henderson will keep you safe from lead poisoning by performing an inspection of your sewage and water pipes.
+If you need to hire a plumber inspect your sewage and water pipes, give our team a call by phone at (484) 206-8594 to schedule an appointment.
+Our technicians are committed to keeping you safe from lead poisoning and will perform an inspection of your pipes.
 Once we discover deteriorated pipes behind your walls, we will replace them with copper and PVC pipes.
 We offer water pipe and plumbing repair services to households in areas of Pennsylvania such as Drexel Hill, Newton Square, Ardmore, and West Chester.
 In addition, we offer maintenance services for inefficient sump pumps and water heaters.
-To receive help with a broken pipe, give our team of plumbers a call by phone at (484) 206-8594 to create an appointment.
+To receive help with a broken pipe, give our team of plumbers a call by phone.
 We are certified professionals with years of experience in all things plumbing and sewer related.